awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.logging.md

-# Viewing Logs from Amazon EC2 Instances in Your Elastic Beanstalk Environment<a name="using-features.logging"></a>
+# Viewing logs from Amazon EC2 instances in your Elastic Beanstalk environment<a name="using-features.logging"></a>

 The Amazon EC2 instances in your Elastic Beanstalk environment generate logs that you can view to troubleshoot issues with your application or configuration files\.
 Logs created by the web server, application server, Elastic Beanstalk platform scripts, and AWS CloudFormation are stored locally on individual instances\.
 You can easily retrieve them by using the [environment management console](environments-console.md) or the EB CLI\.
 You can also configure your environment to stream logs to Amazon CloudWatch Logs in real time\.